Pakistan Navy F.C.: Return to top-flight (2015–2019)

 After winning the 2014 Pakistan Football Federation League, Pakistan Navy were to play in the 2015–16 Pakistan Premier League, but no league was held in the country until the 2018–19.
 They competed in the National Football Challenge Cup as it was the only top-tier of Pakistani football.
 They competed in the 2015 and 2016, reaching quarter-finals of the former and were knocked out at the group stage in the latter one.
 Domestic football returned to Pakistan in 2018–19.
 Pakistan Navy participated in the 2018 National Challenge Cup, reaching quarter-finals where they lost 2–0 to WAPDA.
 In 2018–19 Pakistan Premier League, they finished 9th.
 During the season the club recorded one of the bigges home victories when they defeated Baloch Nushki 6–1.

 2023–present

 Following the domestic football revamp in the country in 2023, departmental clubs including Navy remained competing in the National Football Challenge Cup.

 Stadium

-The Naval Sports Complex in Islamabad serve as the team own ground.
-It has regularly hosted several Pakistan Premier League and National Challenge Cup fixtures.
+The club has two home grounds; the Naval Sports Complex, Islamabad and the Karsaz-based Naval Sports Complex, Karachi.